tracking-exposed/tracking.exposed/content/achievements.md

 ---
 title: ACHIEVEMENTS
-subtitle: "Perhaps nothing history-making, but meaningful progress for a slightly funded team of volunteers fighting against the largest corp in the world ;)"
+subtitle: "Perhaps nothing history-making, but meaningful progress for an improvised team fighting against the largest corp in the world ;)"
 date: 2021-09-29T15:32:40+01:00
 draft: false
 extracss: "/css/informative.css"